dads-software-brotherhood/pdashboard-connector/README.md

 # pdashboard-connector
-**pdashboard-connector** is an Application Lifecycle Management (ALM) framework based on PSP development for Eclipse.
+The **pdashboard-connector** is an Application Lifecycle Management (ALM) framework based on PSP development for Eclipse.

 It provides: